railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

-	Using database openerp_04X (which has a substantial amount of data in it), click the menu :menuselection:`CRM & SRM --> Cases --> Cases by Section` to get the sections in a hierarchical list, then click a section name, such as *Helpdesk* or *Support*, to list the cases that have been assigned to that section.
+	Using database openerp_04X (which has a substantial amount of data in it), click the menu :menuselection:`CRM & SRM --> Cases --> Cases by Section` to get the sections in a hierarchical list, then click a section name, such as :guilabel:`Helpdesk` or :guilabel:`Support`, to list the cases that have been assigned to that section.

 .. index::
    single: Case; Categories